lddubeau/bootprompt/README.md

 Bootstrap 4 dropped support from some old browsers that Bootstrap 3 supported.
 For instance, IE 9.

+Note that it may be necessary to install polyfills on old browsers in order to get Bootprompt to run.
+Bootprompt 6 adds a promise-based API, which requires that ``Promise`` be available at run time.

 #### Browser Testing

 [![Browser Stack](https://www.browserstack.com/images/mail/browserstack-logo-footer.png)](https://www.browserstack.com)